punarinta/seo-friendly/README.md

 0%  -------------/
 ```

-Usually a _code splitting_ library provides an API to handle it during SSR, but as long as "real" SSR is not used in react-snap - the issue surfaces, and there is no simple way to fix it.
+Usually a _code splitting_ library provides an API to handle it during SSR, but as long as "real" SSR is not used in seo-friendly - the issue surfaces, and there is no simple way to fix it.

 1. Use [react-prerendered-component](https://github.com/theKashey/react-prerendered-component).
 This library holds onto the prerendered HTML until the dynamically imported code is ready.